vault27/Foundation/ospf.md

 - It does not receives routes, every router calculates them by itself
 - OSPF runs directly over IPv4, using its own protocol 89, which is reserved for OSPF by the Internet Assigned Numbers Authority (IANA)
 - Each router has its own view of the topology even though all the routers build a shortest path tree which uses the same link-state database
-- OSPF is very good for traffic engineering in ISP with MPLS
+- OSPF is very good for traffic engineering in ISP with MPLS - ?
 - IPv4 and IPv6
-- Supports multiple forms of authentication: Clear Text, MD5, SHA, IPsec, etc.
+- Supports multiple forms of authentication: Clear Text, MD5, SHA - ?
 - Main cons is bad performance when many hosts - high CPU load - several thousand prefixes max - because every router has to calculate a tree
 - Operates in one Autonomous System
 - LSDB is identical on all routers in 1 area